Quick Start¶

 cs-proxy stop # stop all proxy tunnels

-cs-proxy delete # permanently delete codespace(s)
+cs-proxy delete # interactively delete specific codespace(s)

 Next Steps¶